 Red Cabbage / Rotkohl / Blaukraut

-Karen- I really love my mother’s Rotkohl, because it’s not too soft.
-In Southern Germany, Blaukraut is often cooked with Bacon or more fat, which changes the texture a bit.
+I love my mother’s Rotkohl because it’s not too soft.
+It’s made by cooking shredded red cabbage with seasonings, onion, apple, some butter (it needs fat), and a lot of red wine.
+In Southern Germany, Blaukraut gets Bacon or more fat, which makes a softer texture.
 It’s all what you are used to.
-Added bonus, you can make it in advance and freeze it!
+As an added bonus, you can make it in advance and freeze it!
 Here is my mother’s Rotkohl recipe.

 Brussels Sprouts/ Rosenkohl

-Although I might make an exception for this recipe from All Tastes German for Brussels Sprouts Casserole
+My mother insists that Brussels Sprouts or Rosenkohl belong on the holiday table.
+Usually, you can chase me around the room with Brussels Sprouts, but I will make an exception for this recipe from All Tastes German for Brussels Sprouts Casserole

 Green Salad

-Karen- In Germany my Oma made Feldsalat with a sweet dressing made from cream, vinegar, onion, salt, pepper and sugar.
-In California, we didn’t have the same lettuce, so we just made a regular salad with fresh ripe tomato, some green onion, and maybe pomegranate seeds (if the kids managed to not eat all of them first).
+In Germany, my Oma made Feldsalat with a sweet dressing made from cream, vinegar, onion, salt, pepper, and sugar.
+We didn’t have the same lettuce in California, so we use mixed greens with fresh ripe tomato, some green onion, and maybe pomegranate seeds or almond slices for crunch.
+Because of the occasion, serve it on special cut glass salad plates.
+(This also keeps it from being soaked in gravy.)
 A simple vinaigrette made with Salat Krönung would dress it.
-Or you can Oma’s dressing and toss it with Butter Lettuce.
+Or you can use Oma’s dressing and toss it with Butter Lettuce.

 Desserts: